chachie/shortcuts/README.md

 </details>

-[^1]: Entering these special characters can be done in Emacs with the command **C-x 8 C-m**, followed by the work "KEY" or "ROBOT FACE"
+[^1]: Entering these special characters can be done in Emacs with the command **C-x 8 C-m**, followed by "KEY" or "ROBOT FACE".